scott-williams-az/asu-unity-stack/packages/static-site/README.md

 - Similar to other quick start templates:
 `create-react-app`

-- Development server uses a custom host, which needs to be added to your machines host file `127.0.0.1 localhost.unity.web.asu.edu`
+- Development server uses a custom host, which needs to be added to your machines host file `127.0.0.1 localhost.asu.edu`
   - Mac file location `/etc/hosts`
   - Windows file location `C:\Windows\System32\Drivers\etc\hosts`